 In September 2011, three Chinese writers filed 16 complaints against us before the Haidian District People's Court in Beijing, alleging that our Baidu WenKu had infringed upon their copyrights to certain literary works.
 In December 2011, the plaintiffs withdrew their complaints.
 However, in January 2012, the writers re-filed their complaints for the same claims with the Haidian District People's Court in Beijing, seeking compensation in an aggregate amount of RMB1.9 million (US\$0.3 million).
 The Haidian District People's Court in Beijing issued rulings for these cases in September 2012.
-The court held in seven of these cases that we "should have known" the files uploaded by users to Baidu WenKu infringed upon the plaintiffs' copyrights and failed to take necessary actions to remove the infringing content immediately despite the plaintiffs' notification of the infringement and request to remove the infringing content, and ordered us to pay for the plaintiffs' damages in an aggregate amount of approximately RMB0.2 million (US\$28.6 thousand).
+The court held in seven of these cases that we "should have known" the files uploaded by users to Baidu WenKu infringed upon the plaintiffs' copyrights and failed to take necessary actions to remove the infringing content immediately despite the plaintiffs' notification of the infringement and request to remove the infringing content, and ordered us to pay for the plaintiffs' damages in an aggregate amount of approximately RMB0.2 million (US\$28 thousand).
 The court held in these seven cases that we would have been exempted from liabilities if we had removed the infringing content immediately upon the receipt of the warning and removal request from the copyright holders.
 The court dismissed all plaintiffs' claims in the other cases.
 None of the parties has filed any appeals.

 In 2013, 125 complaints were filed against Baidu Netcom before various courts in China alleging that our Baidu Video Search had infringed various copyrights.
-The aggregate amount of the damages sought in these 125 complaints totals approximately RMB16.9 million (US\$2.8 million).
-37 of these cases are still pending.
-The other cases are closed, and the aggregate amount of compensation awarded by the courts to the plaintiffs in our lost cases is approximately RMB0.7 million (US\$0.1 million).
+The aggregate amount of the damages sought in these 125 complaints totals approximately RMB16.9 million (US\$2.7 million).
+All of these cases are closed, and the aggregate amount of compensation awarded by the courts to the plaintiffs in our lost cases is approximately RMB0.2 million (US\$39 thousand).

-As of December 31, 2013, we were involved in 210 cases pending in various PRC and U.S. courts.
-The aggregate amount of compensation sought under these cases is approximately RMB724.6 million (US\$119.7 million).
+As of December 31, 2014, we were involved in 330 cases pending in various PRC and U.S. courts.
+The aggregate amount of damages sought under these cases is approximately RMB1.0 billion (US\$163.8 million).